 Hepatitis A is a liver infection caused by the hepatitis A virus.
 The virus is contagious and can be found in the stool of an infected person.
 This is a concern for travelers because one way it can be spread is by consuming contaminated food or drinks.
-For example, if a cook with hepatitis A does not wash his hands properly after going to the bathroom, the virus can be spread to the meal being prepared or to an object, like a cup or fork.
+For example, if a cook with hepatitis A does not wash their hands properly after going to the bathroom, the virus can be spread to the meal being prepared or to an object, like a cup or fork.
 Contamination however, can happen anywhere along the way, from the fields where vegetables are irrigated with polluted water to a restaurant that has poor sanitation.

 If you do become infected with the virus, it can cause a range of flu-like symptoms like fever, fatigue, or stomach pain.
 Hepatitis A can also cause jaundice, a yellowing of the skin and eyes.
 School-aged children and adults usually have symptoms, while very young children may not have any.
 In most cases, the virus goes away within 2-5 weeks, and the person makes a full recovery.
-But for some, the symptoms keep coming back and can last up to nine months.
+But for some, the symptoms keep coming back and can last up to 9 months.
 In rare cases, liver failure and death can result.

 Traveling to certain regions does put you at a higher risk.
 The highest rates of hepatitis A are in Africa and India.
 High rates of the disease also exist in Mexico, Central and South America, Asia, the Middle East, and the Caribbean.
 Keep in mind that developed countries are not immune to outbreaks of hepatitis A.

 How you travel, where you stay, and how long you stay also affect your level of risk.
 Do you have an adventurous trip planned, like following a guide through an African National Park to see the wildebeest migration?
 Or will you be pampered in a thatched-roof villa with white sand beaches right outside the door?
-While you may feel more secure about the safety of your meals at a five-star hotel, there have been cases of hepatitis A at top tourist destinations.
+While you may feel more secure about the safety of your meals at a 5-star hotel, there have been cases of hepatitis A at top tourist destinations.

 Take for example this real-life scenario: A waitress at a hotel and resort in New Zealand, a country that has a low incidence of hepatitis A, was diagnosed with the virus.
 The public health authority estimated that she could have exposed thousands of guests to the virus during the incubation period, a 3-5 week period before any symptoms appear.
 This is when the virus is the most contagious.
 The concern was that many of the guests had since returned home, unaware of their exposure.
 If they did have the virus and were not treated in time, it could have a ripple effect, spreading to family members, coworkers, and people in the community.